WeDoWind/NADARA-Static-Yaw-Misalignment-Submissions/README.md

 | `context.parquet` | 11 others | no |

 Test SCADA is published; only its labels are withheld.
 Use it freely for unsupervised or transductive work.
+The evaluation of test data results will be done at the end of the challenge.

-`turbine_locations_PPP.csv` and `turbine_locations_SSS.csv` give the layout — one
+`turbine_locations_PPP.csv` and `turbine_locations_SSS.csv` give the layout one file per site. `x_m` is easting, `y_m` northing.
-file per site, since coordinates are relative to a different origin at each.
-Only turbines whose SCADA ships are listed. `x_m` is easting, `y_m` northing; the layout carries a constant scale factor applied to both axes, so distances stay proportional and bearings between turbines are exact.

 Signals: `Power`, `WindSpeed`, `WindDir`, `NacDir`, `PitchAngle`, `RotSpeed`, `GenSpeed`.
-Vane angle is not supplied — derive it as `WindDir - NacDir`, wrapped to ±180°.
+Vane angle can be derived as `WindDir - NacDir`, wrapped to ±180°.

 `train.parquet` carries **every day**, labelled or not, so you can use the full two